Every year we invest and borrow money in order to manage the council's fluctuating cash flow.

 The Council will, at any point in time, have a number of cash flows both positive and negative and will be managing its position in terms of its borrowings and investments in accordance with its treasury management strategy and practices.

-This is best practice in line with the Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code.
+This is best practice in line with the CIPFA - Prudential Code for Capital Finance in Local Authorities.

 The CFR determines the amount that the Council needs to borrow for a capital purpose.